Western Digital: 2000s

 On April 21, 2008, Western Digital announced the next generation of its 10,000 rpm SATA WD Raptor series of hard drives.
 The new drives, called WD VelociRaptor, featured 300 GB capacity and 2.5 in platters enclosed in the IcePack, a 3.5 in mounting frame with a built-in heat sink.
 Western Digital said that the new drives are 35 percent faster than the previous generation.
-On September 12, 2008, Western Digital shipped a 500 GB 2.5 in notebook hard drive which is part of their Scorpio Blue series of notebook hard drives.
+On September 12, 2008, Western Digital shipped a 500 GB 2.5 in notebook hard drive which is part of its Scorpio Blue series of notebook hard drives.

 On January 27, 2009, Western Digital shipped the first 2 TB internal hard disk drive.
-On March 30, 2009, they entered the solid-state drive market with the acquisition of Siliconsystems, Inc. Its acquisition was unsuccessful, and few years later Western Digital discontinued all solid-state storage products based on Siliconsystems design (SiliconEdge and SiliconDrive families of SSDs and memory cards), but its inventions was used later in development of various other solid-state storage products, with larger developments going on after 2016 acquisition of SanDisk.
+On March 30, 2009, it entered the solid-state drive market with the acquisition of Siliconsystems, Inc. Its acquisition was unsuccessful, and few years later Western Digital discontinued all solid-state storage products based on Siliconsystems design (SiliconEdge and SiliconDrive families of SSDs and memory cards), but its inventions was used later in development of various other solid-state storage products, with larger developments going on after 2016 acquisition of SanDisk.

 On July 27, 2009, Western Digital announced the first 1 TB mobile hard disk drive, which shipped as both a Passport series portable USB drive as well as a Scorpio Blue series notebook drive.
 In October 2009, Western Digital announced the shipment of first 3 TB internal hard disk drive, which has 750 GB-per-platter density with SATA interface.